chromium/subspace/STYLE.md

   * But don't follow the IWYU rules _inside_ the library.
 We include the minimal internal headers internally to reduce the amount of textual parsing needed to satisfy including one public header.
+1. All types in requires clauses should be references or pointers.
+   * For mutable access always write it as `requires(T& t)` instead of `requires (T t)`, as the latter will not match pure virtual types in clang-16.
+   * Similarly, for const usage, write `requires (const T& t)` instead of `requires (const T t)`.